How to Make Christmas Marshmallow Pops

-With Christmas a couple of weeks away, you may be looking for some fun party dessert ideas.
-We all love sweet treats at Christmas, but we don’t really want big portions.
-Just that little bite to satisfy our craving for something a little sweet.
-I have the perfect option to fill that need: let me show you how to make marshmallow pops ~ the cutest little sweet Christmas treat.
+With Christmas a few weeks away, you may be looking for some fun party dessert ideas.
+I have a sweet option to fill that need: let me show you how to make Christmas marshmallow pops.

 How to Make Marshmallow Pops for Christmas Treats